catalyzeio/paas-cli-reference/combined_docs.md

 # Certs

 The `certs` command gives access to certificate and private key management for public facing services.
-The certs command can not be run directly but has sub commands.
+The certs command cannot be run directly but has sub commands.

 ## Certs Create